grover/homebridge-dacp/README.md

 This plugin provides volume control and play/pause controls via HomeKit.
 These can be used in conjunction with the [homebridge-callmonitor plugin](https://github.com/grover/homebridge-callmonitor) to pause media playback or to reduce the playback volume while on a phone call.

+The Speaker service, which provides volume control and mute, can be disabled if it is not required - for example if the Apple TV is connected to an A/V receiver that is integrated with HomeKit via a different plugin.

 ## Installation instructions